 This is also the time to begin making housing and travel arrangements.
 The international offices of the host universities that are able to help will advise you how to proceed at this point.

-To help you with this, the OBW program is planning a half-day orientation workshop on Saturday, March 8 at Glendon College in Toronto.
+To help you with this, the OBW program is planning a half-day orientation workshop on Saturday, March 4 at Glendon College in Toronto.
 Participants will receive a personal invitation and are strongly encouraged to participate.